J. E. Goodson: Mormon years

 It was during 1836 that Goodson became associated with the Latter Day Saint movement.
 The Mormons had sent a missionary, Parley P. Pratt, into Upper Canada to minister and establish a new branch of the Church of the Latter Day Saints.
 It was during this time that Goodson received the word of the Mormons and was subsequently baptized in the Black Creek near Charleston Settlement.
 Others baptized that day included a good friend, John Taylor, who would later become the third president of the Church of Jesus Christ of Latter-day Saints (LDS Church), and Margaret Dawson, who would become Goodson's second wife.
 Also during 1836, Goodson travelled to Kirtland, Ohio, to establish a farm and open a publication firm with Pratt.
 It was in 1837 that Goodson and Pratt performed all of the editing tasks for the second edition of the Book of Mormon.

 On November 14, 1836, Goodson married Margaret Dawson.
 In 1837, Goodson joined the first Mormon mission to England, leaving New York on July 1.
 Goodson's time in Preston, Lancashire, resulted in many baptisms into the Latter Day Saint church.

-During his stay in Bedford, he and Willard Richards encountered great turbulence from people denouncing the words of the Mormon's, pelting them with turnips among other things.
+During his stay in Bedford, he and Willard Richards encountered great turbulence from people denouncing the words of the missionaries, pelting them with turnips among other things.
 Just three days after this episode, Goodson would leave Bedford and head for London in order to visit his family.
 Upon returning from London, he and John Snider would begin their journey back to the United States on October 5, 1837.
 Heber C. Kimball would go on to charge that Goodson was teaching things that were not in wisdom, and that these things "proved a barrier to the spread of the gospel in the region."
 John Taylor would also disclose that Goodson was preaching doctrines that the apostles of the church did not want disclosed to the masses.
 Goodson had come to believe that the Mormons were not being entirely straightforward with the people they were trying to convert.